ARyaskov/IohTee/README.md

 ### !
 Upgrading to v2 is in progress!
 Expect bugs !

-Machinomy Berry (v2) Monorepo repository.
-The second life of [original Machinomy library](https://github.com/machinomy/machinomy).
+IohTee Monorepo repository.
+The second life of [Machinomy library](https://github.com/machinomy/machinomy).
 We're upgrading it to contemporary standards (TypeScript 5+, Node.js 18+, ES2023+) and adding new features.

 Available sub-projects:
-- [Machinomy](packages/machinomy) is a Node.js library for micropayments in Ether over HTTP.
+- [IohTee](packages/machinomy) is a Node.js library for micropayments in Ether over HTTP.
 It allows you to send and receive a minuscule amount of money instantly.
-- [Contracts](packages/contracts) is a TypeScript interface for Ethereum contracts managed by [Truffle](https://github.com/trufflesuite/truffle) used by [Machinomy](packages/machinomy).
+- [Contracts](packages/contracts) is a TypeScript interface for Ethereum contracts managed by [Truffle](https://github.com/trufflesuite/truffle) used by [IohTee](packages/machinomy).
 - [Examples](packages/examples) is [Machinomy](packages/machinomy) examples.
 - [Playground](packages/playground) contains code of playground.machinomy.com
-- [cli](packages/cli) is Machinomy Command Line Interface.
+- [cli](packages/cli) is IohTee Command Line Interface.

 ## Tasks in progress